Trinity IMpact Evaluation Unit (TIME)

-The Department of Economics is home to the Trinity IMpact Evaluation Unit (TIME).
-TIME brings together researchers in economics, development practitioners, and policy makers in a collective effort to estimate the impact and understand the underlying mechanisms of development projects, aid, and investments.
+Trinity IMpact Evaluation Unit (TIME), based in the Department of Economics, brings together researchers in economics, development practitioners, and policy makers in a collective effort to estimate the impact and understand the underlying mechanisms of development projects, aid, and investments.

 TIME will contribute to the global debate on development.
 Our vision is to provide strong evidence of what works, so that better investments with a real impact on the development process can be made.